 • You have time management and organizational skills to effectively manage multiple tasks in a fast-paced environment

-• You can manage your workload and ensure accurate, timely completion of reports and other products based on targets and priorities
+• You can manage your workload and ensure accurate and timely completion of reports and other products based on targets and priorities

 A record under the Criminal Code and/or other federal offence record(s) does not automatically mean you will be ineligible for the position.
 The employment screening check(s) will only be reviewed and evaluated by the TSO for the purpose of making a security clearance decision.
 The details of an individual's employment screening check(s) will be considered in specific relation to the duties and responsibilities of the position being filled.
 Employment screening check records will be maintained by the TSO and kept strictly confidential.

-Please apply online, only, by Monday, February 7, 2022, by visiting www.ontario.ca/careers, and entering the Job ID number(s) for your desired location(s) in the Job ID search field.
+Please apply online, only, by Thursday, September 29, 2022, by visiting www.ontario.ca/careers, and entering Job ID 186969 in the Job ID search field.
 Please follow the instructions to submit your application.
 Faxes are not being accepted at this time.